-Interested in photography and astronomy, Thereza Dillwyn Llewelyn made some pioneering telescopic photographs of the moon.
+Interested in photography and astronomy, Thereza Dillwyn Llewelyn made some pioneering telescopic photographs of the moon in 1857/8.
 She married Nevil Story-Maskelyne in 1858, Professor of Minerology at Oxford.
 Recorded as a correspondent of Charles Darwin in the 1870s (see The Darwin Project: Darwin Correspondence Database), her diaries, unpublished memoirs and photographs were recently acquired by the British Library.

 Lewis Llewelyn Dillwyn (1814-1892)

 A scientist and industrialist, before he prioritised his political career.
-A longstanding Liberal MP, campaigner for the Disestablishment of the Church in Wales, father of Amy Dillwyn.
+A longstanding Liberal MP, campaigner for the Disestablishment of the Church in Wales, and finally supporter of Cymru Fydd.
 Married the daughter of eminent geologist, Henry De La Beche.
 His second daughter was Amy Dillwyn.
 His diaries have been transcribed and are published here.

 An early woman industrialist, she saving a spelter works from collapse and making her own fortune.
 Her forthright opinions, eccentric dress and her habit of smoking a cigar brought her celebrity and respect.
 Prior to her industrial career, she published six novels, the most famous being The Rebecca Rioter (1880) in which she tells the story of the famous attack on the Pontardulais gate by the Rebeccaites from the point of view of a rioter.
 All Amy Dillwyn's novels all concerned with the position of women in Victorian society and she became was president of the Swansea branch of the NUWSS.

-A family tree, created by Richard Morris, can be viewed here Dillwyn Family Tree .
+A Dillwyn family tree, created by Richard Morris, can be viewed here Dillwyn Family Tree .

 The Dillwyn Working Group was set up in 2009 to coordinate the various strands of the Dillwyn Project.
 It comprises academic and lay members, reflecting the mixed nature of the various strands of the Dillwyn Project and is Chaired by Dr Kirsti Bohata.